-A warranty bond or maintenance bond takes the promise one step further by creating a contractual obligation that makes the builder financially responsible for correcting any defects in the project for a warranty period specified in the contract.
+A warranty bond, also known as a maintenance bond, takes this promise one step further by creating a contractual obligation that makes the builder financially responsible for correcting any defects in the project for a warranty period specified in the contract.

 Three Parties to a Warranty Bond Arrangement